anandu06dev/ng4StarterKit/README.md

 **» CQRS in Angular**<br/>

-Applying CQRS and data persistence in the frontend by using the HTML5 IndexedDB means separating the read side from the write side into different models (Schemas) within a bounded context and operating within one database transaction scope.
+Applying CQRS and data persistence on the client-side using the HTML5 IndexedDB means separating the read side from the write side into different models within a bounded context and operating within one database transaction scope.
 A simple meta model of a widespread CQRS architecture serves as the basis:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/CQRS.PNG)